 With the current version of Google Maps, you can copy and paste the URL directly from your browser’s address bar, but I like the shortened URL’s and I think the people receiving your links will as well.

-Today we've taken a look at the Google Maps page and the different ways we can share a map through our Google Plus network, email, and direct links.
+Today we’ve taken a look at how to share a map on google maps, you can share your link on in a message, in an email, on social media, or on your website.
 Getting used to the different ways you can share a map with your audience is a good idea.
-Whether you're sharing your store, or office, location with a customer directly, or giving your entire audience the location of your next event, Google Maps provides some powerful tools for sharing places.
+Whether you’re sharing your store, or office, location with a customer directly, or giving your entire audience the location of your next event, Google Maps provides some powerful tools for sharing places.